gama79530/DesignPattern/README.md

 1. Program to an interface, not an implementation.
 1. Favor composition over inheritance.
 1. Strive for loosely coupled designs between objects that interact.
+1. Classes should be open for extension, but closed for modification.
 <!-- ch9 -->
 1. A class should have only one reason to change.